Understanding Autism Organizations and Their Impact

 What factors should I consider when evaluating an autism organization?

 Examine their mission statement, leadership structure, and funding allocation.
-Organizations with autistic-led initiatives and a focus on community support are generally more aligned with true advocacy.
+Organizations with autistic-led initiatives and a community support focus are generally more aligned with true advocacy.

 Are there specific red flags to watch for in autism organizations?